satyajitlion/GravLensing/research-log/Research Log 10-13-2025.md

 ### Questions & Ideas

 - For my specific research data (SIS+shear), is it better to use `validation_split` or manually create a `validation_data` set?
 Would manual creation give me more control, for example, to ensure the validation set is representative of the entire data distribution?

+	- When I implement this, I should write a function to plot training accuracy/loss and validation accuracy/loss on the same graph over each epoch.
+This will make it visually immediate to spot overfitting/underfitting.

+- From what I have learned, I know that validation accuracy should be close to training accuracy.
+What if my validation accuracy is consistently _higher_ than my training accuracy as was seen in the video?
+Is this indicative of something?
+Might need to learn more about this.
 ***
 ### Next Steps